ThalyMtv/ThalyMtv/README.md

 - 👀 I’m interested in SQL, Flutter, Design, Books, animes, series ...
 - 🌱 I’m currently learning SQL, Flutter and Python
 - 💞️ I’m looking to collaborate on something funny as an android App :D
 - 📫 How to reach me?
-Send me a message...
+Send me a message at thalymtv@gmail.com saying you came from GitHub ;D

 <!---
 ThalyMtv/ThalyMtv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.